rossbelldev/CheapWoodBot/README.md

 After a PR is approved, the bot will be manually deployed on the RPi it's running on and you can see it working in any server it's added to.

-Please ensure that a PR has a description, and appropriate video/screenshots of the additions (if applicable) to make reviewes easier.
+Please ensure that a PR follows the template, to make reviewes easier.